7xeh/NightyScripts/DeleteDms/README.md

 ## Notes

 - Nighty can only delete messages sent by your account.
-- Respect Discords Terms of Service and local regulations.
+- Respect Discord’s Terms of Service and local regulations.
 - Massive deletions may take time because of API rate limits.